Do employees receive statutory pay while on shared parental leave?

 Yes, up to 37 weeks' statutory shared parental pay is available for parents to share between them while on shared parental leave.

-Statutory shared parental pay will be paid at a flat rate (£145.18 from 1 April 2018, or 90% of the employee's normal earnings if this is less).
+Statutory shared parental pay will be paid at a flat rate (£148.68 from 7 April 2019, or 90% of the employee's normal earnings if this is less).
 Unlike SMP, there is no provision for employees to be paid 90% of their earnings for the first six weeks of their statutory shared parental pay period where this is higher than the statutory rate.
-Therefore, if an employee who is receiving SMP at the higher rate of 90% of her earnings switches to statutory shared parental pay within the first six weeks of her SMP period, she will move to the lower rate immediately.
+Therefore, if an employee who is receiving SMP at the higher rate of 90% of their earnings switches to statutory shared parental pay within the first six weeks of their SMP period, they will move to the lower rate immediately.